davidmoten/sparse-hilbert-index/README.md

 ## Example

-Suppose we have a 400MB binary input file with 11.4m fixed size records (35 bytes each) and lat, long and time are in those records (stored as float, float, long).
+Suppose we have a 400MB binary input file with 11.4m ship position fixed-size records (35 bytes each) around Australia for one day and lat, long and time are in those records (stored as float, float, long).
 I'm going to use a hilbert curve with 10 bits per dimension and 3 dimensions to make a hilbert curve index for this file, store the sorted file and its index and test the speed that I can do spatio-temporal queries on this data.

 ### Step 1: Prepare the sorted file and the index for deployment to S3